esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 This is authenticity stripped to bone: *I can't.
 Help.*

-Richard Rohr teaches that there are two kinds of suffering:
+One teacher talks about two kinds of suffering:

 > "There are two kinds of suffering: necessary suffering and unnecessary suffering.
 Unnecessary suffering is when you fight reality, blame others, stay in victimhood, and refuse to let the pain teach you.
 It's suffering that embitters rather than transforms.
 Necessary suffering is when you enter the pain consciously, asking 'What is this teaching me?
 How is this changing me?
 Where is truth in this?'
 The same suffering can be either necessary or unnecessary.
 The difference isn't the suffering itself; it's how you engage it.
 Necessary suffering breaks you open.
 And that breaking is grace, because only the broken can be filled."
 >
 > — Richard Rohr, *Falling Upward*

 The cry for help—*I can't do this anymore*—marks the shift from unnecessary to necessary suffering.

 You stop fighting reality and start asking what it's trying to teach you.

 ---

 ## Stories of the Swamp

+Want to know something interesting?
+This swamp thing isn't new.
+People have been stuck in swamps for thousands of years.
+And some of their stories might sound familiar.

 **The Ancient Captives**

-> "During that long period...
-The people groaned in their bondage and cried out, and their cry for help went up.
-The cry was heard, remembered, seen.
-The response came: 'I have indeed seen the misery of my people.
-I have heard them crying out...
-So I have come down to rescue them.'"

-Four hundred years.
+There's a story about a group of people stuck for four hundred years.
 Generational swamp.
 They couldn't free themselves.

 So they groaned.
 They cried out.

 And the response?

-Heard.
-Remembered.
-Looked.
-Concerned.
-Then: "I have come down to rescue them."
+> "I've taken a good, long look at the affliction of my people in Egypt.
+I've heard their cries for deliverance from their slave masters; I know all about their pain.
+And now I have come down to help them, pry them loose from the grip of Egypt..."
+>
+> — Exodus 3:7-8 (The Message)

 Not "try harder."
-Not "fix yourself first." *I have come down.*
+Not "fix yourself first."

+*I have come down to help them.*

 **The Man in the Fish**

+Then there's this wild story about a guy in the ultimate swamp—literally inside a fish.

+From that impossible place, he prays:

-> "From inside the fish, the man prayed...
-'In my distress I called out, and was answered.
+> "In my distress I called out, and was answered.
 From deep in the realm of the dead I called for help, and was heard...
-The engulfing waters threatened me, the deep surrounded me; seaweed was wrapped around my head...
-But my life was brought up from the pit...
 Those who cling to worthless idols turn away from love...
-Salvation comes from beyond ourselves.'"
+Salvation comes from beyond ourselves."
+>
+> — Jonah 2:2-9 (The Message)

-From inside the ultimate swamp—a fish's belly—the man prays.
-And names what he'd been doing: "clinging to worthless idols."
+Even from inside a fish, he names what he'd been doing: "clinging to worthless idols."

 The swamp is where you discover that everything you've been clinging to is worthless.
 Every substitute.
 Every prop.
 Every false salvation.

 **The Fugitive in the Cave**

+And there's the fugitive hiding in a cave, writing this:

 > "I cry aloud; I lift up my voice for mercy.
 I pour out my complaint; I tell my trouble...
 Look and see, there is no one at my right hand; no one is concerned for me.
-I have no refuge; no one cares for my life.
-I cry out; I say, 'You are my refuge, my portion in the land of the living.'"
+I have no refuge; no one cares for my life..."
+>
+> — Psalm 142 (The Message)

-The fugitive doesn't clean up his prayer.
-He doesn't spiritualize his pain.
-He doesn't pretend.
+He doesn't clean up his prayer.
+Doesn't spiritualize his pain.
+Doesn't pretend.

 That honesty—that raw vulnerability—IS courage.
 The complaint IS the prayer.

 ---

 ## The Core Truth

+Here's where I need to be straight with you about something from scripture.

-An ancient letter often quoted in isolation says: "While we were still broken, love died for us."
+There's a letter written two thousand years ago that gets quoted a lot, but usually just one line: "While we were still broken, love died for us."

-But the full passage reveals more:
+But here's the full passage, and it matters:

 > "You see, at just the right time, when we were still powerless, love came for the lost.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But love demonstrates itself in this: While we were still in our broken patterns, restoration came for us.
 Since we have now been made right, how much more shall we be saved through this.
 For if, while we were opposed to what's real, we were reconciled through death, how much more, having been reconciled, shall we be saved through life!"
+>
+> — Romans 5:6-10 (The Message)

 Four words describe where we were when love came: powerless, lost, broken, opposed.